Sameer6305/semantica/README.md

 **Transform unstructured data into structured semantic layers for LLMs, Agents, RAG systems, and Knowledge Graphs.**

 SemantiCore bridges the gap between raw unstructured data and intelligent AI systems by providing a comprehensive toolkit for semantic extraction, schema generation, and knowledge representation.
+SemantiCore is an open-source toolkit that transforms raw, unstructured data into semantic knowledge representations including ontologies, knowledge graphs, and context-aware embeddings.
+Built for developers creating AI agents, RAG systems, and intelligent applications that need to understand meaning, not just text.

 ---